Multiple operator integrals in non-separable von Neumann algebras: Vector and operator valued integrals

-Our last order of business concerning operator-valued integrals is to prove a Schatten $p$-norm Minkowski inequality for pointwise Pettis integrals.
+Our last order of business concerning operator valued integrals is to prove a Schatten $p$-norm Minkowski inequality for pointwise Pettis integrals.
 This will be absolutely crucial, at least in the case $p=1$, for our development of MOIs.
 After doing so, we use a similar technique to prove a noncommutative $L^p$-norm Minkowski inequality for weak$^*$ integrals in a semifinite von Neumann algebra.
+We begin by proving a well known and useful recharacterization of $\|\cdot\|_{\cS_1} = \|\cdot\|_{\cS_1(H;K)}$.